user00000001/tesrasdk-java/docs/en/asset.md

 English / [中文](../cn/asset.md)

-The storing of Digital Assets such as ONT and ONG is handled by the Java SDK using the Account structure, which is outlined below.
+The storing of Digital Assets such as TSG and TSG is handled by the Java SDK using the Account structure, which is outlined below.

 ## Data structure